ShiroKatake/react-learning/README.md

 ### **Notes:**

+- In order to turn "raw data" (eg. imported from a .json) into components for React, we need to use **"high order"** array functions (array manipulation functions).
+  - They allow you to "do things" for each element in the array.
-- Creates a new array where each element is applied a function that was passed in as the parameter for the map function.
+- Map is an example.
+It creates a new array where each element is applied a function that was passed in as the parameter for the map function.
   - Good for passing data of objects with repeated elements (eg. lists) to the return function.
 - Reminder to import the object first before using.
 - Some other array manipulation functions that might be of interest: